 Senate Bill 211 (being Chapter 741, Statutes of 2001) ("SB 211") was adopted by the California Legislature and became law on January 1, 2002.
 Among other things SB 211 authorizes a redevelopment agency that adopted a redevelopment plan on or before December 31, 1993, to amend that plan in accordance with specified procedures to extend its effectiveness and receive tax increment revenues with respect to the plan for not more than 10 years if specified requirements are met.
 If a plan is so amended, the requirement for allocating tax increment revenues to low and moderate income housing is increased from 20% to 30%.
-SB 211 also allows redevelopment agencies to amend redevelopment plans to climinate the time limit for the establishment of loans, advances and indebtedness.
+SB 211 also allows redevelopment agencies to amend redevelopment plans to eliminate the time limit for the establishment of loans, advances and indebtedness.
 However, such elimination will trigger statutory tax sharing with those taxing entities that do not have tax sharing agreements.
 Tax sharing will be calculated based on the increase in assessed valuation after the year in which the time limit would have otherwise become effective.
 The Agency has covenanted in the Indenture not to amend the Redevelopment Plan in a manner that would impair the Agency's ability to pay debt service on the Bonds.
+The Agency adopted an ordinance on January 6, 2004, eliminating the time limit for the establishment of loans, advances as to the Project Area (excluding that portion of the Project Area added by Plan amendment on July 24, 2001).